vgmstream/vgmstream/BUILD.md

 Every call the decoder will need to find out the current frame offset (usually per channel).
 This is usually done with a base channel offset (from the VGMSTREAM) plus deriving the frame number (thus sub-offset, but only if frames are fixed) through the current sample, or manually updating the channel offsets every frame.
 This second method is not suitable to use with the interleave layout as it advances the offsets assuming they didn't change (this is a limitation/bug at the moment).
 Similarly, the blocked layout cannot contain interleaved data, and must use alt decoders with internal interleave (also a current limitation).
 Thus, some decoders and layouts don't mix.

 If the decoder needs to keep state between calls it may use the VGMSTREAM for common values (like ADPCM history), or alloc a custom data struct.
 In that case the decoder should provide init/free functions so the meta or vgmstream may use.
 This is the case with decoders implemented using external libraries (*ext_libs*), as seen in *#ifdef VGM_USE_X ... #endif* sections.

+Adding a new decoder involves:
+- *src/coding/(decoder-name).c*: create `decode_x` function that decodes stream data into the passed sample buffer.
+If the codec requires custom internals it may need `init/reset/seek/free_x`, or other helper functions.
+- *src/coding/coding.h*: define decoder's functions.
+- *src/vgmstream.h*: define new coding type in the list.
+If the codec requires custom internals, define new `x_codec_data` struct.
+- *src/vgmstream.c: reset_vgmstream*: call `reset_x` if needed
+- *src/vgmstream.c: close_vgmstream*: call `free_x` if needed
+- *src/vgmstream.c: get_vgmstream_samples_per_frame*: define so vgmstream only asks for N samples per decode_x call.
+May return 0 if variable/unknown/etc (decoder must handle setting arbitrary number of samples)
+- *src/vgmstream.c: get_vgmstream_frame_size*: define so vgmstream can do certain internal calculations.
+May return 0 if variable/unknown/etc, but blocked/interleave layouts will need to be used in a certain way.
+- *src/vgmstream.c: decode_vgmstream*: call `decode_x`, possibly once per channel if the decoder works with a channel at a time.
+- *src/vgmstream.c: vgmstream_do_loop*: call `seek_x` if needed
+- *src/vgmstream.c: reset_vgmstream*: call `reset_x` if needed
+- *src/formats.c*: add coding type description
+- *src/libvgmstream.vcproj/vcxproj/filters*: add to compile new (decoder-name).c parser in VS
+- *src/vgmstream.c*: add parser init to the init list
+- if the codec depends on a external library don't forget to mark parts with: *#ifdef VGM_USE_X ... #endif*

 #### core
 The vgmstream core simply consists of functions gluing the above together and some helpers (ex.- extension list, loop adjust, etc).